Laura J. Steinberg

-Sengul, Hatice, Nicholas Santella, Laura J. Steinberg and Ana Maria Cruz, “Occurrence of Hazardous Material Releases Due to Natural Phenomena in the U.S,” Disasters: The Journal of Disaster Studies, Policy, and Management, in press.
+Sengul, Hatice, Nicholas Santella, Laura J. Steinberg and Ana Maria Cruz, “Analysis of Hazardous Material Releases Due to Natural Hazards in the U.S,” Disasters: The Journal of Disaster Studies, Policy, and Management, 36 (4), 723-743, 2012.

-Santella, Nicholas, Laura J. Steinberg, and Corrinne Zoli, “Baton Rouge Post Katrina: The Role of Critical Infrastructure Modeling in Promoting Resilience,” Homeland Security Affairs 7, Article 7, 2011.
+Santella, Nicholas, Laura J. Steinberg, and Corrinne Zoli, “Baton Rouge Post Katrina: The Role of Critical Infrastructure Modeling in Promoting Resilience,” Homeland Security Affairs 7, 2011.

 Santella, Nicholas, Laura J. Steinberg, Hatice Sengul and Christina Chermak*, ”Accidental Hazardous Material Releases with Human Impacts in the United States: Exploration of Geographical Distribution and Temporal Trends,” Journal of Occupational and Environmental Medicine, 52(9):920-925, September 2010.

 Santella, Nicholas, Laura J. Steinberg, and Hatice Sengul*,”Petroleum and Hazardous Materials Releases from Industrial Facilities Associated with Hurricane Katrina,” Risk Analysis, 30(4), 635-649, 2010.